thebabar/thebabar.github.io/learn/6010/week2r.md

 After engaging deeply with theory, examples, and practice, I define knowledge as:

-> **A well-calibrated internal model of reality that enables purposeful, ethical, and effective action under varying conditions.**
+> **A well-calibrated internal, dynamic model of reality that enables purposeful, ethical, and effective action under varying conditions.**

-This definition intentionally excludes:
-- rote memorization without understanding
-- compliance-driven learning without agency
-- correct answers that cannot be explained or transferred

-Knowledge is **dynamic**, not static.
-It improves through use and feedback, degrades without practice, and evolves as contexts change.
+This knowledge develops over time and evolves but is always grounded by purpose and values.
+This definition necessitates going beyond mechanical repetition (memorization) and focus on purpose and action.

 ---